navis-org/fafbseg-py/docs/source/tutorials/flywire_secret.rst

   "ghd2nfk67kdndncf5kdmsqwo8kf23md6"

 That's your token!
-Importantly: whenever you repeat above procedure you will be issued with a new token and _any old token will be void_.
+Importantly: whenever you repeat above procedure you will be issued with a new token and `any old token will become void!`.

 Saving the secret
 -----------------
-Your token must then be must be saved in a file in ``~/.cloudvolume/secrets/prodv1.flywire-daf.com-cave-secret.json``.
+Your token must then be must be saved on your computer in a file in ``~/.cloudvolume/secrets/prodv1.flywire-daf.com-cave-secret.json``.
 That file needs to look something like this:

 .. code-block:: bat